khanhtmn/she-codes-2020/README.md

 - Blog
 - Log in

 Note: Full functionalies are still under development.
 We hope to make the web app for both individual and management level, with the management level to be hospitals or vaccination centers who need to keep track of their patients.

-Fhttps://www.figma.com/file/DLsLwryY1GkajNq3QhizMd/Vaccination-tracking-app?node-id=1%3A3
+Full development plan for the project: https://www.figma.com/file/DLsLwryY1GkajNq3QhizMd/Vaccination-tracking-app?node-id=1%3A3

 ## Project setup
 ```